ZAR

 How disappointing!

 Luckily for you, we’re here to help.
+Nobody should invest in a dream safari to East Africa to see this iconic spectacle and miss out entirely.
 Here are five reasons people miss the Great Wildebeest Migration and how to ensure that this doesn’t happen to you.

 Operating daily scenic flights over the Serengeti, Captain Joel Fernandes from Coastal Aviation offered a great suggestion on how to prevent the disappointment of just missing the herds.